mrodrig/json-2-csv/README.md

 - Allows for custom field delimiters, end of line delimiters, etc.
 - Promisifiable via bluebird's .promisify(<function>) and .promisifyAll(<object>) (as of 1.1.1)
 - Wrapped value support for json2csv and csv2json (as of 1.3.0)
+- Support for multiple different schemas (as of 1.4.0)

 ## F.A.Q.